 IGI grades the color of a diamond on the same grading scale as the GIA’s widely-used grading scale – a letter color scale ranging from D – Z. As always, the less color a diamond has, the higher the value it has.
 A diamond graded with the letter D represents a colorless diamond and continues up the scale to a diamond with the letter Z, representing a light yellow or brownish tint.

 Much like the GIA, the IGI grades clarity on how clean a diamond is from inclusions and blemishes.
 The diamond’s size, number, location, and nature of internal inclusions are aspects that are inspected during the clarity assessment.

 But, while the GIA utilizes a clarity scale ranging from FL to I2, the IGI’s clarity scale runs from 0-10, with a score of 0 being completely flawless up to a score of 10 which includes significant flaws.

 IGI grades the cut of the diamond on the standard cut-based scale, based on its proportion, angles and symmetry:

 IGI diamond certification reports are provided for diamonds of any size and can be customized for a variety of customers throughout the diamond industry.
 The grading report provides a complete assessment of the stone’s 4 C’s: color, clarity, carat and cut.
-The report also includes a plotted diagram of the characteristics and proportions of each diamond as well as information about the cut by analyzing proportions, polish and symmetry.
+The report also includes a plotted diagram of the characteristics and proportions of each diamond as well as information about the cut by analyzing proportions, polish, and symmetry.

 There are both advantages and disadvantages that come with an IGI diamond certification.
-Advantages include: lower costs of certification and processed quickly.
-The disadvantage of an IGI diamond certification includes inconsistency, as reports are pumped out at a faster pace than other grading labs, loose and unpredictable results.
+Advantages include lower costs of certification, and a faster turnaround time than what is offered by other high profile diamond grading institutions.